Art3mK/AWS-DevOps/dynamodb.md

 * only eventually consistent reads
 * Keys Only, Include to include attributes, ALL to include all attributes
 * changes are written async to the GSI from main table
+* could affect performance of main table if writes to GSI are throttled

 ![alt](./images/DDB-GSI.png)